-A chef who’s cooked over 5,000 turkeys shares the secrets to the best bird ever, starting at $9
+A chef's kitchen tools you need to make the best Thanksgiving turkey

 “While basting your turkey will keep it moist, a brush allows you to add additional flavor,” said the chef.
 This smart set consists of a 7.5-inch brush and a 12-inch version that helps you get to hard-to-reach spots.

 The brushes are heat-resistant up to 480 degrees and dishwasher-safe too.
 Chef Yankel says they “make it easy to add herbs, garlic, citrus, wine or any other flavor profile you can dream up, before, during and after cooking.”
-May we suggest using these tools to slather on the chef's All Purpose Holiday Butter, for a super-flavorful turkey your guests will go gaga for?
+May we suggest using these tools to slather on the chef's All Purpose Holiday Butter, for a super-flavorful turkey your guests will go ga-ga for?
 You will thank us.

+This stainless steel roaster is beloved by Chef Yankel and by thousands of Amazon shoppers.

 A good roasting pan is a must for turkey.
 Chef Yankel recommends this Cuisinart option: “It makes roasting, resting, and moving your turkey to a platter or cutting board almost too easy!
 The removable rack sits low enough to allow the turkey to cook in its own juices (though I recommend adding some broth, wine, and root veggies to the bottom for more flavor) while allowing easy access to the liquid for basting.”

 It's so sleek and pretty, you can even skip the platter: “I love it because it’s well-constructed and looks nice enough to work as a centerpiece on your table as well.
 The slight rim around the outside of the pan makes it easy to wrap with foil if that’s your preferred roasting method or simply to cover leftovers for the day after.”
-And Chef Yankel is not the only fan; nearly 4,000 Amazon shoppers give this roasting set a five-star rating too!
+And Chef Yankel isn't the only fan; over 4,000 Amazon shoppers give this roasting set a five-star rating too!

+Check the temperature of your turkey without opening the oven, thanks to this smart meat thermometer that sends updates to your phone.

-This smart gadget is an investment, but one you'll quickly find indispensable.
-Use it all year long (and for years and years to come) to ensure meat is never overcooked or undercooked.
+This smart gadget is an investment that you'll quickly find indispensable.
+Use it all year long (and for years to come) to ensure meat is never overcooked or undercooked.

 Says Chef Yankel, “I love this thermometer because I can track whatever I’m cooking via the app on my phone!
 No more guesswork, and no more babysitting the turkey all morning.
 While whole turkeys do generally come with a pop-out thermometer, other cuts generally do not, so if you are cooking a beef or lamb roast, or even just a turkey breast on its own for smaller gatherings, a digital thermometer will always be worthwhile.”